Ozzyboshi/AmigaDemo_the_crows/README.md

 The assembly code, written by me, is strongly inspired from the Ramjam italian course freely downloadable at http://corsodiassembler.ramjam.it/

+#### Demo running
+There are a lot of ways to run this demo:
+- Open the_crows.s (or the_crows_dual_pf) for the dual playfield version) in your devpac assembler and assemble/run it.
+- Run directly the_crows (or the_crows_dual_pf) executable file from your workbench double clicking on it.
+- Write directly the adf files that you find under https://github.com/Ozzyboshi/AmigaDemo_the_crows/releases on a real or emulated floppy disk and boot from it.

+The demos has been writtend and tested on a real Amiga 600 with 2Mb of Chip ram and 2Mb of PCMCIA Fast ram but it really whould work in all classic Amigas.

+Additional tests were made on a Aca500+ mounted on a real A500+ with kickstart 3.1 , no problem were found with this configuration either.

 #### Future
 Despite the simplicity of this demo, it can be useful for learning puroposes and as a base code for a much complex one.
 Planning in the future to add more features, probably adding some blood dropping from the skull's mouth or something similar.This will probably require more complex blittering techniques.